Evil Twin: Cyprien's Chronicles: Soundtrack

 The soundtrack didn't become available until 2010 when it was released under Bertrand Eluerd's Bandcamp account, compiled into three volumes.
 The first two volumes feature the in-game music with the third volume being a collection of leftovers, demos, and a couple of tracks from the aborted Evil Twin II project.

 Reception

 Evil Twin: Cyprien's Chronicles received mixed reviews from various review sites.
 The game was praised for its level design, art direction and music by composer Bertrand Eluerd but also criticized for its poor controls and awkward camera.
-The Sega Dreamcast saw only a release in the PAL territory (Europe, Hong Kong, Australia and New Zealand).
+The Sega Dreamcast version of the game only saw a release in the PAL territory (Europe, Hong Kong, Australia and New Zealand).